toshinari123/nestlist/README.md

 - frontend
   . save the files realted to UI and UX only. <br/>
   .
-The files should be seperate to folders so that the next developer can resure the code__ .
-Component Base coding instead on spegattie code.__
+The files should be seperate to folders so that the next developer can resure the code <br/>
   .
+Component Base coding instead on spegattie code. <br/>
+  .
 Comment on top of each file is a must if not comment developer should not use the coede.
-At least general say what it does.__
+At least general say what it does. <br/>
 - Backend
   .
-Connect Frontend and Database__
+Connect Frontend and Database <br/>
   .
-Edit / Delete the data from the database__
+Edit / Delete the data from the database <br/>
   .
-Should be encrypt for sercurity issue__
+Should be encrypt for sercurity issue <br/>
 - Database
   .Check issue column

 # Frontend folder structure
   .
-Assests: For pictures and videos__
+Assests: For pictures and videos <br/>
   .
-Components: HTML files that can resure__
+Components: HTML files that can resure <br/>
   .
-DataAlgorithm : JS files for fetching data__
+DataAlgorithm : JS files for fetching data <br/>
   .
-UserAlgorithm : JS files for fetching UX__
+UserAlgorithm : JS files for fetching UX <br/>
   .
-Styles: CSS files__
+Styles: CSS files <br/>
   . index.html

 # Backend Folder Structures
   .
-Security __
+Security <br/>
   .
-DatabaseConnection__
+DatabaseConnection <br/>
   .
-FrontendConnection__
+FrontendConnection <br/>
   . main.rs

 # Database Folder Structure